Section, Row, Columns, Elements

 Getting Started

-Sections, Rows, and columns are the building blocks of a website.
-This article will cover everything about Sections, Rows, and Columns.
+Sections and containers are like the building blocks of a website, and elements are the main parts.
+This article will explain everything about sections, containers, and elements in simple terms.

 Section

 Sections are the main base block of building anything.
-Sections contain all other elements inside them.
+Sections contain all other containers and elements inside them.
 A section needs to be added first to make any design.

 Here is how you can add a new section: